vertica/vertica-python/CONTRIBUTING.md

 pip install -r requirements-dev.txt
 ```

-If you do Kerberos development, read instruction [here](README.md#using-kerberos-authentication).
+If you do Kerberos development, you need to install additional [dependencies](README.md#using-kerberos-authentication).

 ## Step 4: Get the test suite running